request an appointment online.

 Biopsy

 Incisional biopsy: This is the traditional, most frequently used type of biopsy.
-The doctor or dentist surgically removes part or, rarely, all of the tissue where cancer is suspected.
+The doctor or dentist surgically removes part or, in rare cases, all the suspected cancer tissue.
 Usually, this procedure is completed in the doctor's office or clinic using local anesthesia.
 Occasionally, a biopsy in the mouth may need to be done in an operating room with general anesthesia.

 Fine-needle-aspiration biopsy (FNA): This type of biopsy often is used if a patient has a lump in the neck that can be felt.
 In this procedure, a thin needle is inserted into the area.
 Then cells are withdrawn and examined under a microscope.

-- Ultrasound is often used to examine and/or direct needle aspiration of suspicious lumps in the neck
+- Ultrasound, which is often used to examine and/or direct needle aspiration of suspicious lumps in the neck.

 - Barium swallow: Also called an upper GI (gastrointestinal) series, this set of X-rays of the esophagus and stomach may be used to look for other cancers and determine how well you swallow.